IRNAS/ttn-irnas-gw/the-things-conference/README.md

-# Gateway configuration
+# LoraWAN Gateway configuration

 Slides from the workshop at The Things Conference On Tour in Maribor that will help you to configure your own LoraWAN gateway are available [HERE](https://speakerdeck.com/pimterry/build-your-own-ttn-gateway-with-resin-dot-io-and-rak-wireless).
-If you need any help or quiestions do not hesitate to [contact us](https://www.irnas.eu/contact/).
+If you need any help or have any questions do not hesitate to [contact us](https://www.irnas.eu/contact/).

 <img src="/the-things-conference/img/IMG_20181003_095044.jpg"  width="425"> <img src="https://www.thethingsnetworkslovenia.org/wp-content/uploads/2018/07/The_Things_Conference_On_Tour_Logo-transparent-1024x768.png"  width="425">

-# Waterproof housing - assembly instructions
+# Assembly instructions for waterproof housing

+The next steps will help you to assemble the waterproof housing for the LoraWAN Gateway and prepare it for the outdoor mounting.

 Take the assembled electronics stack, consisting of Raspberry Pi and RAK Wireless RAK831 concentrator.